Rural church people

 Since the 1980’s rural people in New Zealand and Australia have been linking ecumenically to support, encourage, and resource one another.
 Since 1998 this network has been international, through the International Rural Churches Association (IRCA).
 Find us on Facebook

-Participation in Rural Conferences in Australia and New Zealand, and around the world has strengthened understanding and commitment to the special role of the rural church in the rural community.
+Participation in Rural Conferences in Australia and New Zealand, and around the world, has strengthened churches' understanding and commitment to the special role of the rural church in the rural community.

-Also, an archive of New Zealand Rural Ministry newsletters can be found at Rural Network News.
+Also, an archive of New Zealand Rural Ministry newsletters can be found at the Rural Network News.

 Mob: 021 0247 6280

 Or post on our Facebook page: